INeedJobToStartWork/BetterNPM/README.md

 ## Mission

 - 100% original functionality (Maybe extras sometimes)
-- Refactor on Typescript
+- Typescript as Base
 - Make Dependencies easier in use for developers of external packages
 - Up-to-date documentation
 - Correct types
+- Minimal usage of External Packages

 About:

-- 📘 Docs (External documentation)
+- 📘 Docs (External documentation) (in soon)

 About packages: